© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llyn Eiddew Bach Ring Cairn II is a scheduled monument protected by Cadw under reference ME210.
 View the official record →

-Llyn Eiddew Bach Ring Cairn II is a Neolithic or Bronze Age ring cairn located in Meirionnydd, Wales, designated as a Scheduled Ancient Monument under reference ME210 by Cadw.
+Llyn Eiddew Bach Ring Cairn II is a prehistoric ring cairn located in Meirionnydd, Wales, and is a designated scheduled ancient monument under the Welsh heritage protection system.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME210.

 Llyn Eiddew Bach Ring Cairn II dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llyn Eiddew Bach Ring Cairn II is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME210.